RAKWireless/WisBlock/examples/communications/Cellular/README.md

 ## How to use USB on RAK5860

 Firstly download related tools from https://www.quectel.com/ProductDownload/BG77.html .
 Then Download our unvarnished transmission demo which will power up BG77.
 After the BG77 starts ok (blue led on and green led blink), connect to the USB of BG77 to your PC.
 According to your PC, choose appropriate driver.
 For windows 10, Open the ..\BG77\05 Tool&Driver\Quectel_LTE&5G_Windows_USB_Driver_V2.2.2 and install.
 Then open Device manager and find Quectel USB Modem's port.
-This is the At port of BG77.
+This is the AT port of BG77.

 ![3](res/3.png)